uyuni-project/uyuni-docs/.github/ISSUE_TEMPLATE/documentation-issue-report.md

 ## Subject Matter Expert (SME)

-REQUIRED: Who is the subject matter expert for this topic?
+Who is the subject matter expert for this topic (if known)?

 ## Version

-Which version of the software is this feature/update expected to land in?
+Which version of the software is this feature/update expected to land in (if known)?
-Which version of the documentation must this feature/update land in?
+Which version of the documentation must this feature/update land in (if known)?
-Does the content need to be backported to previous documentation versions?
+Does the content need to be backported to previous documentation versions (if known)?

+## Internal SUSE Reporters

+This repository is public.
+If you are reporting an issue that needs to remain company confidential, please use the internal Bugzilla instance instead.